colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021/September/2021-9-8-the-return-to-school.markdown

 Running was my identity.
 While I was both student and athlete, I was more focused on being an athlete.
 I forwent career opportunities in favor of prioritizing athletic success.

-When the pandemic hit, I took a 180-degree turn.
-Here I will note that I know I wasn't the only one to do so.
+When the pandemic hit, I, alongside many others, took a 180-degree turn.

 For the first time in many of our lives, the so-called "music" had stopped.